lin6echo/Linux/LinuxFoundationXLFS101x.md

 `$ find / -size +10M -exec command {} ’;’`

-### Finding Directories and Creating Symbolic Links
+<b> Finding Directories and Creating Symbolic Links

 Find the init.d directory, starting from /, and then create a symbolic link from within your home directory to this directory.